ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 <a name="ch_7"></a>

-# 7. Implementation: proxy via bpf
+# 7. Implementation 4: proxy via tc-level ebpf

 This is also an `O(1)` proxy, but has even higher performance compared with IPVS.